Kirovograd offensive: Comparison of forces

 By the beginning of January, the 2nd Ukrainian Front included the 4th, 5th, and 7th Guards Armies, the 37th, 52nd, 53rd, and 57th Armies, the 5th Guards Tank Army, the 5th Guards Cavalry Corps, 20th Tank Corps, and 1st, 7th, and 8th Mechanized Corps.
 Air support was provided by the 5th Air Army.
 The front fielded a total of 59 rifle divisions, three cavalry divisions, and three tank and four mechanized corps.
 Before the operation, the 7th Mechanized Corps was transferred to the 5th Guards Army, and the 8th Mechanized Corps to the 5th Guards Tank Army.
 By 1 January, the front numbered 550,000 men, 265 tanks, 127 self-propelled guns, 7,136 guns and mortars, 777 anti-aircraft guns, and 500 combat aircraft.

+Memory

+In 1950, inside the Fortress of St. Elizabeth, the memorial complex “Pantheon of Eternal Glory” was created, where about 50 000 victims of the occupiers and several thousand soldiers who died for the liberation of the city were buried.
+Of these about 30 were awarded the title of Hero of the Soviet Union, and only one, Hryhoriy Kuropyatnykov, was a native of the city.